Table of Content

 So, if you’re ready to find out what BoingVert is all about, read on below.

-Right off the bat, the website gets down to business.
-There’s very little information on the welcome page – just a few buttons to go into different sections, and a short note at the bottom telling you to first do the Animal program, which focuses solely on plyometrics, and only then move on to the Monster program after a 2-3 week break.
+Right off the bat, the website gets down to business – there’s very little information on the welcome page, just a few buttons to go into different sections and a short note at the bottom telling you to first do the Animal program and only then move on to the Monster program.

 As you start exploring the website, your eye immediately gets caught on the sheer number of exercises that are available in both, Animal and Monster, programs.
 There are literally dozens upon dozens of different exercises, all categorized by muscle group and function.